BJ-XGJZ/ACODD/README.md

 # Active millimeter-wave concealed object detection dataset
 # Introduction

 Active millimeter-wave (AMMW) imaging technology is a promising approach for detecting concealed objects carried by individuals for security screening applications.
 To facilitate advancements in the object detection of the AMMW images, we build a large-scale public open dataset, namely ACODD, comprising 20,004 image samples of human bodies with eight different categories of concealed objects.
+The data is available for free to researchers for non-commercial use.
 All images and data will be released publicly in this GitHub repo.

 # Overview